Christine Darby // Published: May 2017 // Updated: August 2024

 • Social Media Marketing (SMM)

-Many SMBs adopt social media marketing almost by default, then question if SEO or SEM marketing is right for their business—but it doesn’t have to be one or the other.
+Many SMBs adopt social media marketing almost by default, then question if SEO or SEM marketing is right for their business.
+But it doesn’t have to be SEO versus SEM—targeting both paid traffic and organic traffic can help your ideal customers discover your business.

 SEO vs SEM: SEO is the End Goal